hove-io/navitia/documentation/navitia.io/source/integration.rst

 ============ ===================== ==================================
-id           string                Identifier of the route name         string                Name of the route is_frequence bool                  Is the route has frequence or not line         :ref:`line`           The line of this route
+id           string                Identifier of the route name         string                Name of the route is_frequence bool                  Is the route has frequency or not line         :ref:`line`           The line of this route
 ============ ===================== ==================================